America's Got Talent: Guest judges

+Series overview

 Season 1 (2006)

 The first season for America's Got Talent was promoted in May 2006, and was eventually aired later that year between June 21 and August 17.
-While later episodes would pre-record auditions at earlier dates, this season had them conducted across June, at venues within the cities of New York, Chicago and Los Angeles.
+While later episodes would pre-record auditions at earlier dates, this season had them conducted across June, at venues within the cities of New York City, Chicago, and Los Angeles.
 Live-round episodes were held within the latter city.
 Initial advertisements for participants of America's Got Talent implied that the winning act would headline a show in Las Vegas, but this was later dropped in favor of a cash prize of $1 million, due to concerns surrounding the possibility of awarding such a prize to a minor.

 The first season was hosted by Regis Philbin, with the judging panel consisting of actor David Hasselhoff, singer Brandy Norwood and journalist Piers Morgan.
 More than 12 million viewers watched the program's premiere episode, a far greater viewing figure than had been achieved by the premiere of American Idol in 2002, becoming one of the most-watched program on U.S. television and the highest-rated among viewers aged 18 to 49 at that time.
 The first season was won by singer Bianca Ryan, with clogging group All That and musical group The Millers being the runners-up.
 Neither act were defined in the results in terms of who was placed 2nd, and who was placed in 3rd.